luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 Starting with Empathize.

 ### Empathize A
+Lacked understanding in customer wants, needs and expectations.

+- Current frustrations and pain points?
+- What did they really want?
+- What did they really need?

 ![Empathize](https://user-images.githubusercontent.com/349454/192348524-e7d7e765-01c9-432f-bd58-f52ed69e5eb6.jpg)

 First we needed to gain clarity on what frustrates our customers the most.